Tracing the simulated high-redshift circum-galactic medium with Lyman alpha emission: Methods

 \begin{itemize} \item \textit{ISM}: any gas with radius $r < 0.2 \, R_{\mathrm{vir}}$.
 In practice this also includes material that could be argued to belong to an ISM-CGM interface, or to the inner CGM, but this is qualitatively unimportant for our results. \item \textit{Satellite gas}: any gas that is within the tidal radius of a satellite galaxy. \item \textit{Stripped CGM}: circum-galactic gas that was within the tidal radius of a satellite (for at least $30 \, \mathrm{Myr}$) as it entered the virial radius of the host halo, but is subsequently located beyond the tidal radius.
 This could be related to ram pressure stripping, gravitational tidal forces, or stellar feedback from the satellite; we do not attempt to distinguish between these mechanisms. \item \textit{First-infall CGM}: circum-galactic gas that is radially infalling from the inter-galactic medium (IGM) for the first time.
 We account for occasional fluctuations in the radial velocity of tracers by requiring that a tracer be radially outflowing consecutively for $30 \, \mathrm{Myr}$ after the current snapshot in order to have left the ``first-infall'' component at the current snapshot. \item \textit{Post-pericentric CGM}: circum-galactic gas that has moved past pericenter of the orbit associated with first infall.
 This material can be outflowing (after pericenter) or inflowing (after apocenter).
 Diffuse gas that has been inside the CGM for more than a halo dynamical time will almost always belong to this component, unless it is identified as having been influenced by feedback, or was stripped from a satellite. \item \textit{Feedback-influenced CGM}: circum-galactic gas that has been positively identified as having been likely influenced by stellar feedback in the past.
 This category overrides all of the other CGM classifications. \end{itemize}

 Gas outside the virial radius of the primary host halo is always labelled as ``first-infall'', unless it is within the virial radius of another halo (in which case it is then labelled ``satellite gas''), or was ejected from the primary host.
+Note therefore that when considering \lya surface brightness profiles that extend beyond the virial radius, we label \lya photons as connected to ``satellites'' if they are either associated to a satellite subhalo of the primary, or if they are associated with a neighbouring halo outside of the virial radius of the primary halo.

 We estimate which tracers have been influenced by feedback (within the main halo) at a given snapshot by requiring that all of the following conditions are met: \begin{itemize} \item the gas is outflowing with a radial velocity (relative to the primary host halo center) of $v_{\mathrm{r}} > 50 \, \mathrm{km s^{-1}}$, \item the gas has accelerated radially by $\Delta v_{\mathrm{r}} > 30 \, \mathrm{km s^{-1}}$ over the last $10 \, \mathrm{Myr}$, and the gas has moved outwards by $\Delta r > 0.1 \, R_{\mathrm{vir}}$ over the same interval, \item the radial kinetic plus thermal specific energy of the gas has increased by at least $25 \, \%$ over the same interval, \item the tracer is not going to enter within the tidal radius of a satellite over the next $30 \, \mathrm{Myr}$.
 This can be important because the halo finder often loses track of satellites within the inner regions of the host halo, \item the tracer has \textit{not} accelerated radially outwards simply due to moving past pericenter of its (gravity-driven) orbit. \end{itemize}